Emile Griffith

-Emile Alphonse Griffith (February 3, 1938 – July 23, 2013) was a professional boxer from the U.S. Virgin Islands who won world titles in three weight divisions.
+Emile Alphonse Griffith (February 3, 1938 – July 23, 2013) was an American professional boxer who won world titles in three weight divisions.
 He held the world light middleweight, undisputed welterweight, and middleweight titles.
 His best-known contest was a 1962 title match with Benny Paret.
 Griffith won the bout by knockout; Paret never recovered consciousness and died in the hospital 10 days later.

 In 1963 and 1964, Griffith was voted Fighter of the Year by The Ring magazine and the Boxing Writers Association of America.
 In 2002, he was listed #33 on Ring Magazine's list of 80 greatest fighters of the past 80 years.
 Griffith currently ranks #127 in BoxRec's ranking of the greatest pound for pound boxers of all time.
 He was inducted into the International Boxing Hall of Fame in the inaugural class of 1990.

 Career

 Amateur

+Griffith was born on February 3, 1938.
 As a teen he was working at a hat factory on a steamy day when his boss, the factory owner, agreed to Griffith's request to work shirtless.
 When the owner, a former amateur boxer, noticed his frame, he took Griffith to trainer Gil Clancy's gym.

-Griffith won the 1958 New York Golden Gloves 147 lb Open Championship.
-Griffith defeated Osvaldo Marcano of the Police Athletic Leagues Lynch Center in the finals to win the Championship.
+Griffith won the 1958 New York Golden Gloves 147 lb Open Championship, defeating Osvaldo Marcano of the Police Athletic Leagues Lynch Center in the final.
 In 1957 Griffith advanced to the finals of the 147-lb Sub-Novice division and was defeated by Charles Wormley of the Salem Crescent Athletic Club.
 Griffith trained at the West 28th Street Parks Department Gym in New York City.